Back to text menu | Back to clickable plan | Back to topic (bakeries) | Back to topic (Shops and bars)

 Phase 2: the Antonine period

 In the Antonine period the House of Diana was built to the west.
 There was an alley between the two buildings.
 In the same period the House of the Millstones was modified (opus latericium).
 Shops 15 and 16 were built or perhaps rebuilt.
 Slender brick piers were set against the west and east wall in halls 17-18 and 19-21.
 They do not seem to have supported a roof.
 Room 17 seems to have been the only part of the halls that was covered, witness beamholes.
 Room 8 apparently had a special status.
 It was not accessible from the street, but received light from it through two windows.
 Two more recesses for (lost) reliefs were added, in the east and south facade.
-There are two external staircases: room 4 (already a staircase in the Hadrianic period) and room 9.
+There were two external staircases: room 4 (already a staircase in the Hadrianic period) and room 9.
 The steps rested on wooden beams, fastened in small holes in the lateral walls.
-The first floor in the east part of the building was at a height of a little over four metres.
+The first upper floor in the east part of the building was at a height of a little over four metres.
 Via di Diana was partly blocked by a short wall set against the east end of the facade.
 There is a pendant across the street.

 North is to the right.
 Red: Hadrianic.
 Yellow: Antonine.
 Brown: Severan.
 Grey: undated and third century.